Conveyancing Fees in Australia 2026: What You Should Pay in Every State

 How much are conveyancing fees in Perth?

-A licensed settlement agent in Perth typically charges $1,300 to $2,600 all up including disbursements.
+Five published Perth schedules run from $770 to $1,490 including GST in professional fees, plus roughly $250 to $450 in searches for a freehold purchase and $400 to $600 for strata.
 WA uses settlement agents rather than conveyancers.
 Because WA has no cooling-off period, your settlement agent must review the Offer and Acceptance before you sign, which makes engaging one early even more important than in other states.

 Ready to find the right conveyancer or settlement agent for your first home?
 NestPath matches you with vetted professionals for free, no obligation, no pressure, just the right person for your situation.